ronnymarca81/adecco/README.md

-## Adecco
+# Adecco

 This repository contains an application with a login to enter it and a trello-type task manager with drag and drop.
-This [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Technologies used